Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Methods

 \subsection{Radiative Cooling}

 In this work, we adopt the exact integration scheme to solve the cooling source term \citep{Townsend_2009,Gaspari_2012}.
 This method allows us to solve the ordinary differential equation of radiative cooling precisely, with no time-step constraints needed.
-We follow the same module described in \cite{Gaspari_2012} and implement it into GAMER.
-We apply a temperature floor of $10^4$ K. An analytic test for the exact cooling scheme is described in Appendix \ref{appendix: EC}.
+We follow the same module described in \cite{Gaspari_2012} and implement it into GAMER. { The cooling function is modeled using an analytical fit to the \cite{SD1993} tabulated values for a fully ionized plasma with metallicity $Z=0.3 Z_\odot$.} We apply a temperature floor of $10^4$ K. An analytic test for the exact cooling scheme is described in Appendix \ref{appendix: EC}.